ghyde/quotes/content/posts/reality.md

 I'm not crazy about reality, but it's still the only place to get a decent meal.

--- Groucho Marx (Ready Player One)
+-- Groucho Marx ("Ready Player One")